 Why it's done

-- Deepening of the fold of skin from the side of your nose to the corner of your mouth
+- Deep skin folds from the sides of the nose to the corner of the mouth

 - Sagging skin and excess fat in the neck (if the procedure includes a neck lift)

-A face-lift isn't a treatment for superficial wrinkles, sun damage, creases around the nose and upper lip, or irregularities in skin color.
+A face-lift isn't a treatment for fine wrinkles, sun damage, creases around the nose and upper lip, or uneven skin color.

 A face-lift surgery can cause complications.
-Some can be managed with appropriate care, medication or surgical correction.
-Long-term or permanent complications, while rare, can cause significant changes in appearance.
+Some can be managed with appropriate care, medication or another surgery.
+Long-term or permanent complications are rare but can cause changes in appearance.
 The risks include:

 - Hair loss.
 You might experience temporary or permanent hair loss near the incision sites.
 Permanent hair loss can be addressed with surgery to transplant skin with hair follicles.